Afcon stadium crush: 'The force behind forced us to fall'

 The crowd was so mammoth that the stampede occurred all of a sudden.
 The force behind forced us in front to fall and those from behind walked over us – smashing us.
 Most of us choked in the dust that was on the floor.

-I was actually chocking – my vision was blurred – I could not see.
+I was actually choking – my vision was blurred – I could not see.
 It was only after some time that I was able to see again.
 I could not talk [for a while afterwards either].

 I think I was on the ground for about five minutes when the people were stampeding forward, before somebody was able to pull me out.